Abhinay-Dev24/Spam-mail-prediction/README.md

 # Overview

-The "Spam Mail Prediction" project aims to build a machine learning model to classify SMS messages as either "spam" or "ham" (non-spam).
-This project utilizes a dataset of labeled SMS messages to train and evaluate the model.
+The "Spam Mail Prediction" project aims to build a machine learning model to classify mails as either "spam" or "ham" (non-spam).
+This project utilizes a dataset of labelled SMS messages to train and evaluate the model.

 # Dataset